SYChienIsGod/hw1/README.txt

         Built our own softmax function but left theano's in place as it's faster.

 Ver 0.03b: Modified by Jan
 	Prediction changed to 39 phonemes, should increase performance (could somebody with a fast machine test that with more epochs, please?)
+        PHHung : i am training now!
 ==================================================================

 ToDo: